 Each article/manual/paper will be an issue.
 Thus the appropriate bibliography entry will be Journal of Environmental Statistics, Volume 1, 2008, Issue 1, 1-15.
 There is no page limit.

-The article/paper/manual will be peer reviewed in the usual way.
+The article/paper/manual will be peer reviewed in a double-masked process (authors and reviewers are anonymous to each other).
 The editor selects an associate editor, the AE selects two reviewers (one of them can be the AE).

 If a submission cannot be placed with an associate editor within three months the corresponding author will be notified the submission is unsuitable for the journal.